 Click to see a Summary of Focus Group comments.

-The Future of Essex Survey (July 2019) aimed to provide input to the Town and Village governments' latest Merger Campaign, a $50,000 endeavor, begun in Spring 2019 and expected to culminate in a vote in Nov.
+The Future of Essex Survey (July 2019) aimed to provide input to the Town and Village governments' latest Merger Campaign, begun in Summer 2018 and expected to culminate in a vote in Nov.
 2020.

 Click to see Survey Questions.